telerik/kendo-react/knowledge-base/multiselect-disable-items.md

 ## Solution

-You can achieve this using the itemRender property where you can add set the CSS styles `pointer-event: none` and `opacity: 0.7` for certain items.
+You can achieve this using the `itemRender` property where you can set the CSS styles `pointer-events: none` and `opacity: 0.7` for certain items.
-In addition, when clicking a disabled item, the click event will happen on the <ul> list ( `k-list-ul` ) and this would close the Popup by default.
-Therefore, it is required to handle the component in controlled mode in this case such that in the onClose event.
+In addition, when clicking on a disabled item, the click event will happen on the <ul> element ( `k-list-ul` ) and this would close the Popup by default.
+Therefore, it is required to handle the component in controlled mode such that the `onClose` event does not close the component when the item returned in the SyntheticEvent is `k-list-ul`.

 This is an example demonstrating this implementation where the `Albania` item is disabled: